iamtushara/Machine-Learning-Reference/3. Dimensionality Reduction/README.md

 # Dimensionality Reduction

-Dimensionality Reduction is an Unsupervised Learning technique to reduce the number of dimensions in the dataset.
+Dimensionality Reduction is an Unsupervised Learning technique used to reduce the number of dimensions in the dataset.
 Having higher number of dimensions can lead to multiple problems.
 * Higher dimensions (more than 3) are impossible to visualise.
 * Very computationally intensive
 * Not all features are important or have actual impact on the outcome